Little Boots: 2010–2012

 On 2 March 2010, Little Boots was scheduled to embark on a thirteen-date North American tour to coincide with the release of Hands there.
 She toured without her laser harp because she was not a certified laser operator (which is a legal requirement in the US for certain laser appliances) and therefore she was not allowed to travel with the instrument.
 However, on 17 March, seven of the planned concerts were cancelled; Little Boots cited this was due to "unforeseen circumstances and commitments in the UK".

 The following month, Little Boots performed a set in the Gobi Tent at the Coachella Valley Music and Arts Festival in Indio, California.
 She told the audience that much of her crew and costumes had been stranded in the UK due to the Icelandic volcano—which had forced some UK artists, such as Gary Numan and Bad Lieutenant, to cancel their Coachella engagements entirely—and that aspects of her set had to be improvised at the last minute.
 Two months later, Little Boots performed on the NewNowNext Awards show on the United States LGBT cable channel Logo.

-2012

 In May, she performed a one-off show at London's XOYO on 5th.
 In the same month she was a support act for The Scissor Sisters London shows on 16 and 17.
-From October to November, she embarked on an international through Europe and South America performing in Madrid, Barcelona, Poland, Brazil and Chile.
+From October to November, she embarked on an international tour through Europe and South America performing in Madrid, Barcelona, Poland, Brazil and Chile.
 On 21 December, she uploaded a short feature on her official YouTube page, which showed behind the scenes footage of her touring in Brazil, Chile and Argentina.

 2022

-Little Boots announced in September 2021 that she has been chosen as one of ten musicians who would perform as a backup band for the ABBA Voyage concert using "ABBAtars", or digital avatars of the group.
-“I have been a lifelong ABBA fan so it is an absolute honor to share that I will be joining ABBA Voyage live on stage on keyboards/synth and BVs,” she said.
+Little Boots announced in September 2021 that she has been chosen as one of ten musicians who would perform as a backup band for the ABBA Voyage concert using "ABBAtars", or digital avatars of the group, stating that she's "been a lifelong ABBA fan", calling the experience an "absolute honour".